orcasound/wavDownloadFromS3/README.md

 # wavDownloadFromS3

-##    Code is extracted from https://github.com/orcasound/ambient-sound-analysis
+##    Code is derived from https://github.com/orcasound/ambient-sound-analysis
 ###    Extract ts segments for selected time interval and save as wav files
 ###    The procedure get_wav_files was added to the students' pipeline
 ###        Note that pipeline.py, hydrophone.py, file_connector.py and acoustic_util.py are stored in this folder